goldstack/goldstack/workspaces/templates/packages/template-metadata/src/deploySets/s3.README.md

 For more information on configuring your local AWS users, please see [Goldstack Documentation / AWS Configuration](https://docs.goldstack.party/docs/goldstack/configuration#aws-configuration).

-Once your AWS user is configured you can run `yarn infra up dev` in the `/packages/s3` folder.
+Once your AWS user is configured you can run `yarn infra up prod` in the `/packages/s3` folder.
 For more information on the infrastructure commands for this project, see [Goldstack Documentation / S3 / Infrastructure](https://docs.goldstack.party/docs/templates/s3#infrastructure).

 ## 8. Local Development

 This boilerplate will come with a module that provides the functionalities for working with S3.
-This module is defined in `packages/s3`.
+This module is defined in `packages/s3-1`.
 Generally you won't have to make changes to this module during local development.
 Instead, create an additional npm module in the `packages/` folder and then import the `s3` module as one of the dependencies.

 Then use the exported `connect()` and `getBucketName()` in your code to write and read data from S3: